 The Fresno Metropolitan Flood Control District (FMFCD) is responsible for managing urban stormwater runoff in the Fresno metropolitan area.
+FMFCD's flood control program consists of stormater infrastructure, control facilities and related streams and channel features.
+The Tower District's stormwater conveyance generally flows south and west, within a system of pipes.
+As shown in Figure 6.3: the stormwater system includes detention basins, and one detention basin is located just southwest of the Tower District at Belmont and Thorne Avenues.

-FMFCD's flood control program consists of control facilities and related streams and channel features.
-Some localize flooding occurs during periods of heavy rain, and a large part of the planning area has a 0.2% annual chance of flooding or 1% annual chance of flooding not more than one foot.21 There is one detention basin within the District's boundaries, near the intersection of McKinley and the Union Pacific railroad.
+Some localized flooding occurs during periods of heavy rain.
+A large part of the planning area has a 0.2% annual chance of flooding or 1% annual chance of flooding not more than one foot, as noted by FEMA and depicted in Figure 6.4: Existing FEMA Flood Zone Designations.